railsagainstignorance/hex-regex/README.md

 TBD
 ===

-- check that the cells do in fact know which rows they are in
+- check that the cells do in fact know which rows they are in.
+DONE
 - a scoring fn for a row
 - score all the rows
 - identify a suitable cell